Search

 MDI School District Reports

-In BC, MDI School District & Community Reports combine School District Reports with neighbourhood profiles and maps.
-Beyond providing rich data on the well-being of children in a specific school district, the maps and neighbourhood profiles can help with understanding neighbourhood contexts, the distribution of assets and well-being across a community, and understanding relative differences between neighbourhoods.
-These reports are publicly available and can be accessed here.
+In BC, MDI School District Reports are publicly available typically around late Spring and can be accessed herePrior to 2022/23, these reports combined School District Reports with neighbourhood profiles and maps.
+In 2022/23 HELP launched the MDI Data Dashboard which include school district and neighbourhood-level data for participating BC school districts from 2018/19 to present.
+The maps and neighbourhood data accessible on the dashboard can aid with understanding neighbourhood contexts, the distribution of assets and well-being across a community, and the relative differences between neighbourhoods.

 How should I share my MDI data?